Peloton responds to plot twist ending for famed 'Sex and the City' character

 In a response Sunday, to the growing issues arising from the Mr. Big controversy, Peloton responded with an ad to help spin the conversation on the Peloton's killer role.

-Released to social media, it features actor Chris Noth that plays Mr. Big sitting fireside with real-life cycle and treadmill instructor Jess King.
+Released to social media, it features actor Chris Noth, who plays Mr. Big, sitting fireside with real-life cycle and treadmill instructor Jess King.

 Trending News